Preschooler Crying: Amazing Transformation When a Teacher Listens

 By Laura Minnigerode

-When I was a co-teacher in a 2-year-old class at a half-day preschool, one of the oldest children was Ryan.
+When I was a co-teacher in a 2-year-old class at a half-day preschool, one of the oldest children was Aaron.
 He was very sweet and sensitive.

-In free play at school Ryan did fine, but he had a lot of feelings about his dad that came up during circle time, which came immediately after.
+In free play at school Aaron did fine, but he had a lot of feelings about his dad that came up during circle time, which came immediately after.
 He often cried a lot.
-There was an expectation that the little ones would all sit quietly throughout circle, so Ryan’s emotions bothered the teacher who was trying to lead the activities, and she would typically tell Ryan, “It is not time to cry now.”
+There was an expectation that the little ones would all sit quietly throughout circle, so Aaron’s emotions bothered the teacher who was trying to lead the activities, and she would typically tell Aaron, “It is not time to cry now.”

 It was a challenge to go on in this setting, since most of the educators seemed to think I was being too easy on the children and was making a mistake by not trying to control them.
 Many preschool teachers, relying on their own experience as students and with outdated training, approach behavior management in a way that does not respect emotions.